taskography/taskography-api/README.md

 This repository has been primarily tested on Ubuntu 16.04, 18.04 and macOS Monterey with Python 3.6.

 ### Installation
-One of our package dependencies requires Docker - please follow [these steps](https://docs.docker.com/engine/install/) to install it.
+Install Docker as per [these steps](https://docs.docker.com/engine/install/).
-We also recommend creating a virtual environment, e.g., with [venv](https://docs.python.org/3/library/venv.html) or [anaconda3](https://anaconda.org/) before proceeding with the following installation steps.
+We also recommend creating a virtual environment, e.g., with [venv](https://docs.python.org/3/library/venv.html) or [anaconda3](https://anaconda.org/) before proceeding with the following installation commands.

 ```bash
 # if on macOS